Published: 19th April 2019, last updated: 14th September 2023

 Non-biting males will sometimes emerge before the biting females.
 Sometimes, bivoltinism (a second generation within the midge season), and sometimes even a third generation, takes place.
 In this case, the generation period is recognised as around 6 weeks.

 During the summer mating season, males will find a female with whom to mate and will then die off.
 The females will lay their first lot of eggs without needing a blood meal.
-They can then lay up to three further batches of eggs, depending of the weather and their survival, over the summer months, requiring a blood meal for each subsequent batch, before dying off as autumn weather arrives.
+They can then lay up to three further batches of eggs, depending on the weather and their survival, over the summer months, requiring a blood meal for each subsequent batch, before dying off as autumn weather arrives.

 As mentioned above, female culcoides impunctatus need an abdomen full of blood in order to lay their eggs and perpetuate the species.
 It is the fact that they bite humans that has given these midges their fearsome reputation.

 The female midge’s mouth parts – fine toothed mandibles and maxillae, work like two saws, cutting through the skin.
-The midge then excretes a saliva into the wound, which keeps the blood from coagulating, creating a pool of blood upon which to feed.
+The midge then excretes saliva into the wound, which keeps the blood from coagulating, creating a pool of blood upon which to feed.

 It is the physical way in which a midge bites that accounts for the notorious pain we experience when bitten by them.
 If left undisturbed, a female midge will remain there, feeding, for 3-4 minutes, taking an average of 2 µl of blood.